-Having spent the past year in and out of Santiago as I’ve hitchhiked, road tripped and trekked around this country, I think it’s fair to say I know a thing or two about the places to visit in Chile.
+Having spent over three years living in Santiago, plus multiple other trips back to Chile where I’ve hitchhiked, road-tripped, and trekked around this country, I think it’s fair to say I know a thing or two about the places to visit in Chile.

 1. Torres del Paine National Park